 In early spring 2025 I decided on the Kent coast as a new project.

-The England Coast Path is largely open in the county, save for a section east of the Medway and the Isle of Sheppey.
+The England Coast Path is largely open in the county, save for annoying fragments east of the Medway and on the Isle of Sheppey.
 The rail links from Stratford International means that accessibility from my home in Essex is no great problem.

 Faversham Creek